 Short-term and long-term recovery expectations

-Lessons learned
+Lessons learned documentation focused on root cause and enhancement of control measures

 By documenting lessons learned, the security response team will determine what aspects of the Incident Response Plan must improve and consider adding or improving information security controls to avoid repeat incidents.
 Vulnerabilities that were not remediated as part of incident handling will be documented and a plan of action will be devised to remediate them.
+Incident metrics such as Mean Time to Detect (MTTD) and Mean Time to Restore (MTTR) can assist with assessing the effectiveness of the response activities.
 Incident response evidence shall be retained for attacker prosecution purposes.
 All post-incident activities must be reported to Credit Union officials and approved by the Board and/or Supervisory Committee.

 Denial-of-Service and Ransomware Incidents.
 To mitigate the impact of denial-of-service (i.e. attrition) attacks, the security response team will, if possible, leverage boundary protection devices to filter traffic, increase capacity and bandwidth, and/or employ service redundancy (NIST SP 800-53).
-To respond to a ransomware attack, the security response team will work to recover the data from backups if possible, or contact a predetermined third-party service provider capable of rendering assistance.
+To respond to a ransomware attack, the security response team will work to recover the data from backups if possible or contact a predetermined third-party service provider capable of rendering assistance.

 Corporate Account Takeover.
 A form of business identity theft where cyber criminals can control a business' financial account by stealing employee passwords and other valid credentials.
-These criminals can then initiative fraudulent wire and ACH transactions to accounts they own.
-To mitigate the impact of a takeover, the credit union will comply with existing Bank Secrecy Act (see 2110), Digital Banking (see 2225) policies and corresponding procedures to comply with the identification of high risk members and associated activity.
+These criminals can then initiate fraudulent wire and ACH transactions to accounts they own.
+To mitigate the impact of a takeover, the credit union will comply with existing Bank Secrecy Act (see 2110), Digital Banking (see 2225) policies, and corresponding procedures to comply with the identification of high-risk members and associated activity.

 Notifying Members.
 As per NCUA requirements specified in 12 CFR Part 748 Appendix B, members will be notified of an incident when it is warranted.
-When an incident occurs on information systems maintained by service providers, the Credit Union will notify the appropriate regulatory authority and its members.
-(The service provider contract may authorize the service provider to meet these obligations, but the Credit Union incident response leader will be ultimately responsible to ensure that this is done.)
+When an incident occurs on information systems maintained by service providers, the Credit Union, under the guidance of legal advice, will notify the appropriate regulatory authority and its members.
+(The service provider contract may authorize the service provider to meet these obligations, but the Credit Union incident response leader will be ultimately responsible for ensuring that this is done.)
 More details regarding member notification policies are provided in Section 2 of this Policy.

 Staff Training.
-Management will develop procedures to ensure that staff is trained to appropriately handle member inquiries and requests for assistance.
+Management will develop procedures to ensure that staff are trained to appropriately handle member inquiries and requests for assistance.
 Staff shall be trained to be able to detect suspicious activity and to know how and to whom to report the activity.
-This training will be conducted both prior to and after an actual incident.
+This training will be conducted both before and after an actual incident.
 Members of the incident response team shall receive adequate training to carry out their duties in the Incident Response Plan.
 General training and specialized training shall occur upon hire or initial adoption of responsibilities and at a Credit Union-defined frequency.

 Incident Response Testing.

 Management will test the effectiveness of the incident response plan.
-Examples of effectiveness testing methods include checklists, tabletop exercises, and scenario simulations.
+Examples of effective testing methods include checklists, tabletop exercises, and scenario simulations.
 Examples of scenarios include, but are not limited to, the following:

-Employee reports suspicious email (i.e. phish)
+Employee reports suspicious email (i.e. phishing)

 Compromised application database revealed by log review